Karthikprasadm/Cardly/how_to_run&use.md

 cd Cardly
 ```

-> Tip: The repo contains a pre-trained embedder (~87 MB).
-Make sure you have a stable connection for the initial clone.
+> Tip: the repo includes a pre-trained embedder (~87 MB).
+Let the download finish; it only happens once.

 ---